 The majority of the hogs procured by the Company are sourced through direct contracts with producers with terms from one to five years with varying pricing mechanisms and premiums for livestock with specific quality characteristics.
 The availability of hogs is limited by the size of the herds in the general location of the primary processing plants.
-In 2021, the Company effectively owned 41% of the hogs that it processed in its hog slaughter facilities, unchanged from 2020.
+In 2022, the Company effectively owned 40% of the hogs that it processed in its hog slaughter facilities, a decrease of 1% from 2021.
 Under its contracts with producers, producers gain access to risk management tools managed by the Company.